dappforce/subsocial-docs/docs/develop/Playground.md

 ```

 ### Keyring
 The Subsocial Playground comes with a basic `keyring` instance to help you sign and send transactions.
-By default, we use the Alice (Test) account for our Testnet transactions but you can change it in our Playground.
+By default, we use the Alice (Test) account for our Testnet transactions, but you can change it if you want.

 ```typescript